VassoD/VassoD/README.md

 ### Hi there 👋 I'm Vassiliki
-they also call me Vasso or Vassy.
+People also call me Vasso or Vassy.

 🌈 I am master's student in University of Sorbonne Paris Nord for Digital Creation and a Computer Science student in school 42 Paris.
 My goal is to continuously develop my coding and design skills for the best user experience, willing to contribute for a sustainable impact.
 Yes I am a dreamer, but I'm not the only one..😉